 We finally construct the full non-equilibrium phase diagram of the system and, in particular, describe the crossover from the pre-thermal to the thermal phase and analyze how it is impacted by a change of the system's parameters.

 The article is organized as follows.
-In Secs.~\ref{sec:analytics} and \ref{Sec:Pre-thermal dynamics} first, we present a detailed analytical description of the low-energy phase in the NKR, based on an adaptation of the Bogoliubov-Popov theory of quantum fluctuations to classically fluctuating low-dimensional disordered systems.
-In Sec.~\ref{Sec:numerics} then, we compare our analytical findings with direct simulations of the NKR.
+First, in Secs.~\ref{sec:analytics} and \ref{Sec:Pre-thermal dynamics}, we present a detailed analytical description of the low-energy phase in the NKR, based on an adaptation of the Bogoliubov-Popov theory of quantum fluctuations to classically fluctuating low-dimensional disordered systems.
+Then, in Sec.~\ref{Sec:numerics}, we compare our analytical findings with direct simulations of the NKR.
 We find an excellent agreement without any fitting parameter.
 In Sec.~\ref{Sec:crossover_therm}, we numerically explore the crossover from the pre-thermal to the thermal phase in the NKR, in particular making contact with the results reported in Ref.~\cite{Haldar2022}, and compute the full non-equilibrium phase diagram of the system.
 Section~\ref{Sec:conclusion} finally summarizes our findings.
-Technical details are collected in an appendix.
+Technical details are collected in the Appendix.